That Obscure Object of Desire: Plot

 Eventually, Mathieu finds Conchita dancing nude for tourists in a Seville nightclub.
-At first, he becomes enraged.
-Later, however, he forgives her and buys her a house.
-In a climactic scene, soon after moving into the house, Conchita refuses to let Mathieu in at the gate, tells him that she hates him, and that kissing and touching him make her sick.
-Then, to prove her independence, she appears to initiate sexual intercourse with a young man in plain view of Mathieu, although he walks away without witnessing the act.
-Later that night he is held up at gunpoint as his car is hijacked.
+Initially enraged, he later forgives her and buys her a house.
+In a climactic scene, after moving into the house, Conchita refuses to let Mathieu in at the gate, expressing her hatred for him and claiming that physical contact with him sickens her.
+She then appears to initiate sexual intercourse with a young man in plain view of Mathieu, although he walks away without witnessing the act.
+Later that night, he is held up at gunpoint as his car is hijacked.

-After this, Conchita attempts to reconcile with Mathieu, insisting that the sex was fake and that her "lover" is in reality a homosexual friend.
-However, during her explanation, Mathieu beats her (she then says "Now I'm sure you love me"), causing her bandaged and bruised state seen earlier in the film.
+Afterward, Conchita attempts to reconcile with Mathieu, insisting that the sex was fake and that her "lover" is, in reality, a homosexual friend.
+However, during her explanation, Mathieu beats her, causing her bandaged and bruised state seen earlier in the film.

-Just as the fellow train passengers seem satisfied with this story, Conchita reappears from hiding and dumps a bucket of water on Mathieu.
-However, the couple apparently reconcile yet again when the train reaches its destination.
-After leaving the train, they walk arm in arm, enjoying the streets of Madrid.
+As the fellow train passengers seem satisfied with this story, Conchita reappears from hiding and dumps a bucket of water on Mathieu.
+Despite this, the couple apparently reconcile once more as the train reaches its destination.
+Upon leaving the train, they walk arm in arm, enjoying the streets of Madrid.

-Later in a mall in Paris, loudspeakers announce that a strange alliance of extremist groups intends to sow chaos and confusion in society through terrorist attacks.
+Later, in a Paris mall, loudspeakers announce that a strange alliance of extremist groups intends to sow chaos and confusion in society through terrorist attacks.
 The announcement adds that several right-wing groups plan to counter-attack.
 As the couple continues their walk, they pass a seamstress in a shop window mending a bloody nightgown.
 They begin arguing just as a bomb explodes, apparently killing them.